Categories : Bows

 Strength training with the bow

 You can resort to shooting simulations with a training bow or other accessories specially dedicated to this purpose.
-Otherwise, there's always the archery session.
-In this case, it's advisable to seek advice from your trainer for maximum effectiveness.
+Otherwise, there's always the archery shooting session.
+In this case, it's advisable to seek advice from your coach for maximum effectiveness.

 Joint flexibility movements

-This step aims to facilitate the execution of the gesture and its precision.
+This step aims to facilitate the execution of the movement and its precision.
 To do this, you can for example:

 • Work with clubs in a safe space for the shoulders,